General Information about the Parcel Tax

 Exemption/Refund Information (Optional)

-Senior Parcel Tax Exemption: Community members qualify for this exemption if they are 65 years of age or older on or before June 30 of the current tax year, are the owner of a parcel within the Cupertino Union School District, and that parcel is their principal residence.
+Senior Parcel Tax Exemption: (Click the description on the left to download form.)
+Community members qualify for this exemption if they are 65 years of age or older on or before June 30 of the current tax year, are the owner of a parcel within the Cupertino Union School District, and that parcel is their principal residence.
 The senior must live in the home as of July 1 of the year the tax is due.

-Contiguous Parcel Exemption: The contiguous parcel exemption allows a property owner to combine adjacent parcels (parcels that share a common border) into one taxable unit.
+Contiguous Parcel Exemption: (Click the description on the left to download form.)
+The contiguous parcel exemption allows a property owner to combine adjacent parcels (parcels that share a common border) into one taxable unit.
 These combined parcels must also be used solely for owner-occupied, single-family residential purposes.

-Supplemental Security Income (SSI) for a Disability Exemption: Community members qualify for an exemption if they are receiving Supplemental Security Income (SSI) for a disability, are the owner of a parcel within the Cupertino Union School District, and that parcel is their principal residence.
+Supplemental Security Income (SSI) for a Disability Exemption: (Click on description on the left to download form.)
+Community members qualify for an exemption if they are receiving Supplemental Security Income (SSI) for a disability, are the owner of a parcel within the Cupertino Union School District, and that parcel is their principal residence.
 The community member must own and live in the home as of July 1 of the year the tax is due.

 First Time Applicants: To apply for a refund for the current fiscal year (July 1 to June 30), you must first have paid your current tax bill in full.
 Please submit your exemption application and all supporting documentation to Cupertino Union School District, Attention Fiscal Services, 1309 S. Mary Avenue, Suite 150, Sunnyvale, CA 95014.
 Note: No refunds will be issued for the current fiscal year after June 30.
 If you have any questions, please call (408) 252-3000 x61-419.